pvscreations/sample-demo/README.md

 WebAI as SPA's (single page applications) which are great to feed into LLM's like ChatGPT.

-The github for this page is at    https://github.com/hpssjellis/my-examples-of-webAI
+The github for this page is at    <a href="https://github.com/hpssjellis/my-examples-of-webAI">github.com/hpssjellis/my-examples-of-webAI</a>

 <ul>